Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase1-Week2/ROS_specialization/2)RVIZ & GAZEBO/Task 2/README.md

 # Task
-## This is an optional amd bonus task adviced to be attempted at last
+## This is an optional and bonus task adviced to be attempted at last
 <h2 align="center">Dynamic Reconfigure</h2>
 Dynamic reconfigure is very simple conceptually, there are parameters you would like to change, like PID gains but you dont want to stop the simulation and restart you wanna do it online, this also translates to real world hardware as well where you do not have to stop the robot and open its computer to change the PID gains and run it again.